Skip to content

 • Click the “Start Recording” button to begin recording your meeting.

-• Have permission from all attendees before you start any meeting recordings.
+• Obtain permission from all attendees before starting any meeting recordings.

-• Make sure that your mic is on.
-You may check that by clicking on the microphone icon on your desktop.
+• Ensure that your microphone is on.
+You can verify this by clicking on the microphone icon on your desktop.

 • The internet speed must also be stable to avoid any issues during the meeting.

-Step 3: Download the Transcript from Teams Meeting
+Step 3: Download the Transcript from the Teams Meeting

 After the meeting ends, the entire transcript is available in the meeting event on the calendar.
-The meeting organizer and other meeting participants will choose between two file formats to download the meeting transcript: a .docx or .vtt file.
+The meeting organizer and other meeting participants will have the option to choose between two file formats for downloading the meeting transcript: a .docx or a .vtt file.
 The .docx file is a Microsoft Word document.

 To do this: